AndreiMachidon/employee-management-system/README.md

 <img src="images/form.png">

 <br />
-Also, the Angular Form Component uses form validation, so you can't upload a form without information to the database;
+Also, the Angular Form Component uses form validation, so you can't upload a form with invalid information to the database.
 <img src="images/form_validation.png">